GuillaumeBriffoteaux/pySBO/docs/source/index.rst

 Welcome to pySBO's documentation!
 =================================

-pySBO is a Python library for Surrogate-Based Optimization.
+pySBO is a Python platform for Surrogate-Based Optimization.

 .. toctree::
    :maxdepth: 3